 …In the last 2 decades there has been an explosion of research into immune causes for epilepsy and other neurologic problems.
 This has led to successful therapeutic trials of immune modulation in a variety of conditions, including refractory epilepsy.
 As such we (paediatric neurologists) are constantly on the lookout for immune presentations which may be amenable to treatment.

 Even with limited medical knowledge and only the internet, the parents could accurately estimate the best course of action, action that should have occurred in December or even earlier.
-The parents have total confidence had this medicine been used earlier, Alina would have made a full recovery.
+The parents have total confidence had this medicine been used earlier, Alina would have made a full recovery, similar to the 2022 paper by Deepika Sivathanu.

 …Alina did not have any evidence of immune activation in her evaluations (blood, spinal fluid and MRI tests)

 The history of the illness demonstrates it falls exactly within the control group and category of chronic metabolic diseases for biopterins.
-The tests conducted are equally flawed.
+An audio conversation is available within the webdiary with Dr Cardamone regarding the consultation with Prof.Dale.
+The markers are only valid if the patients medical record is considered.
+However, Dr Sampaio chose to exclude long Alinas medical history at the first consultation

 …I reviewed this extensively, including with experts in the field (internally and externally).

-The mum summarises it better (06.02.18), even without access to the medical notes she is suspicious of the motivation and attitude of the neurology team:
+The mum summarises it better in the recorded conversation (06.02.18), even without access to the medical notes she is suspicious of the motivation and attitude of the neurology team: It was only evident on reading the Hospital notes far later, that the Neurologists were hiding a far more significant amount of information

 “the communication [with external Immunological Doctors] did not mention to these people the fevers, the upper respiratory tract infections, or prone to croup… if that information is not there, then its mitochondrial, if you add this information, then you have some other diagnosis….
 There could be a lot of missing information about her croup, and cough, and fevers!”